Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Numerical Results

 \subsection{Architecture}

 In this section, we discuss key practical considerations in the design of iResNets to achieve high-performing networks, along with details of the architectures used in our numerical experiments.
 We tested a small and a big architecture (denoted as ``small iResNet'' and ``iResNet'', respectively), both designed according to \eqref{Eq:Def concatenated iResNet}.
 Each residual function $f_{\theta_i, i}$ is defined as a 5$\times$5-convolution followed by a soft shrinkage activation function with learnable threshold and a 1$\times$1-convolution.
-Soft shrinkage activation is very suitable for the estimation of Lipschitz constants because, unlike ReLU, its lokal Lipschitz constant equals its global Lipschitz constant everywhere except at a small interval.
+While most common activation functions (e.g., ReLU, leaky ReLU, sigmoid) have a Lipschitz constant of one, there often exist large regions, where the actual slope is significantly smaller (e.g., for negative inputs of ReLU).
+As we are interested in estimating the Lipschitz constant of each part of the network as tightly as possible, soft shrinkage activation is a good choice because it attains its maximal slope of one for all inputs whose absolute value is larger than the threshold of the function.
 More details about both architectures are listed in Table \ref{tab:network_params} and a visualization of the network design is depicted in Figure~\ref{fig:architecture}.

-We made three different choices for the Lipschitz parameter of the architectures, i.e., $L=0.95$, $L=0.99$ and $L=0.999$, to be able to test different levels of stability.
+We made five different choices for the Lipschitz parameter of the architectures, i.e., $L=0.95$, $L=0.97$, $L=0.99$, $L=0.995$, and $L=0.999$, to be able to test different levels of stability.
 Unless otherwise stated, the reported results correspond to the network with the highest $L$ because it is the least restricted.
 To control the Lipschitz constants of the residual functions $f_{\theta_i, i}$, we need to regulate the operator norms of each convolution, which can be efficiently computed with power iterations.
 Thus, before performing a convolution, we apply a projection to the (trainable) network parameters to obtain convolutional weights which fulfill the desired operator norm.
 It is important to note that during training, automatic differentiation accounts for both the projection step and the computation of operator norms.
-This strategy was already used in \cite{iresnet_02_bayesian} and it prevents the gradient steps computed by the optimizer to be in conflict with the Lipschitz constraint.
+This strategy was already used in \cite{iresnet_02_bayesian} and it prevents the gradient steps computed by the optimizer from being in conflict with the Lipschitz constraint.